Don’t Be a Victim: How to Help Yourself After a Hit-and-Run Motorcycle Accident

 You should have the assistance of a reliable and solid personal injury attorney to help you with your claim.
 You must always keep in mind that insurance companies will try to ensure that you recover little or no compensation for your motorcycle accident injuries.

 If you or a loved one has been injured in a hit-and-run motorcycle accident, you should immediately call a personal injury lawyer to handle your case.
-At the Leifer Law Firm, we have the experience to help you get the compensation you deserve for your injuries and other damages.
+At Leifer & Ramirez, we have the experience to help you get the compensation you deserve for your injuries and other damages.
 Call 561-660-9421 today for a free consultation.